zincio/apidocs/source/includes/_addax.md

-case.opened.cancel.forced_cancellation | A case has been opened for an order force cancelled by the source case.opened.other | A catch-all category for a case case.freetext | A generic, free text case response case.return.label_generated | A return label has been geneerated case.return.status_updated | The case status has been updated case.refund.partial | The case has resulted in a partial refund being issued case.refund.full | The case has resulted in a full refund being issued
+case.opened.cancel.forced_cancellation | A case has been opened for an order force cancelled by the source case.opened.other | A catch-all category for a case case.freetext | A generic, free text case response case.return.label_generated | A return label has been generated case.return.status_updated | The case status has been updated case.refund.partial | The case has resulted in a partial refund being issued case.refund.full | The case has resulted in a full refund being issued